GordonApplepie/NetCoreMapper/README.md

 #### Annotations

-If you do not use any annotations each property will be mapped by names.
+If you do not use any annotations each property will be mapped by its name.

 Use the MapOn attribute to specify the property names on which will be mapped
 ```csharp